gndrmnn/nodepool/doc/source/openstack.rst

         floating ip for nodes.
 When zuul instances and nodes are deployed in the same internal private network, set the option to False to save floating ip for cloud provider.

+      .. attr:: use-internal-ip
+         :type: bool
+         :default: false

+         If OpenStack release is older than Zed, then set this parameter along to auto-floating-ip to avoid error and get private IP address correctly.

      .. attr:: host-key-checking
         :type: bool